 CIF required by the terms of Paragraph 3 shall be paid by Bud’s Goods on a quarterly basis, following the first date of sale of Marijuana Product (the "Sales Commencement Date") on or from the Marijuana Establishment.
 The initial payment to the Town shall be made on the fifteenth day of the fourth month after the Sales Commencement Date (the "Initial Payment Date"), and shall reflect Gross Wholesale Sales for the first three (3) months of operation at the Marijuana Establishment; thereafter, CIF shall be provided every three (3) months, and shall reflect the subsequent three (3) months gross sales from the Marijuana Establishment.

-Bud’s Goods will make a one-time payment to the Town in sum of $100,000 within one week of the Sales Commencement Date, and the Town shall credit Bud’s Goods $100,000 towards its initial CIF payment and all subsequent CIF payments as necessary until the 100,000 credit is completely exhausted
+Bud’s Goods will make a one-time payment to the Town in sum of $100,000 within one week of the Sales Commencement Date, and the Town shall credit Bud’s Goods $100,000 towards its initial CIF payment and all subsequent CIF payments as necessary until the 100,000 credit is completely exhausted.

 Bud’s Goods will provide written notice to the Town at least thirty (30) days in advance of the anticipated Sales Commencement Date, and thereafter shall provide written notice to the Town of the actual date of its first sale from the Marijuana Establishment.